 The kitchen should be accessible from the entry.

-Bathrooms must not open from areas of food preparation or be used as a sole passageway to a habitable room, hall, basement, or exterior.
+Bathrooms must not open from food preparation areas or be used as a sole passageway to a habitable room, hall, basement, or exterior.

-No habitable rooms are permitted in basement or cellar spaces unless egress is provided according to applicable fire codes.
+No habitable rooms are permitted in the basement or cellar spaces unless egress is provided according to applicable fire codes.

 All windows in bedroom units must comply with all local and state life safety requirements.
-No windowless bedrooms will be allowed unless an architectural standards pre-application waiver is submitted with documentation evidencing the approval of such by the local code official and/or State Fire Marshal.
+No windowless bedrooms will be allowed unless an architectural standards pre-application waiver is submitted with documentation evidencing such approval by the local code official and/or State Fire Marshal.

 Unit Sizes: